It’s the most wonderful time of the year! Here are some great Virginia Beach holiday activities from VB Basics Editor Tessa Duquette.

 The holiday season is upon us whether you like it or not.

 And I like it.
 A lot!

-Admit it, you’re right there with me – listening to Christmas music in the car, singing it out loud in the shower.
+Admit it, you’re right there with me.
+Listening to Christmas music in the car or singing it out loud in the shower.
 Maybe you’re even driving past that one wild house in your neighborhood, who’s had their entire lawn lit up for at least a month.
-I bet your tree is up already, your advent calendar is in use.
+I bet your tree is up already as well.
+Your advent calendar is also in use.
 And if you’re celebrating Hanukkah, candles are burning bright.

 Since there isn’t much that can be done about slowing down the holidays approaching, here are a few fun holiday activities to make this one the best yet with your family.

 Start a new tradition of bundling up and heading out into the darkness to see some pretty cool festive light displays around Hampton Roads.

 The Virginia Beach Boardwalk remains one of our favorite places to go – all year round in fact.
 We’re often at the beach.
 Surfing, biking along the bike path, doing the monkey bars at the pirate ship playground on 11th Street, or running the boardwalk.
 This time of year there’s a magical vibe with the Holiday Lights Merry Mile.
 You can pay to drive through the lights.
 Or if you’re by the beach at dusk, right before it’s shut down to allow for access by car – you can check out the awesome display.
 Something about the bright, festive sea life floating over the sand makes me happy to be living at the beach.
 It’s one of my favorite holiday activities!